 I’ve been through a lot of dog frisbees in my time and have become somewhat of a dog frisbee expert, so in this post I’m sharing the best dog frisbees I know of.

 I’ve personally chased, fetched and fixated on all of these frisbees for dogs and I know that if you’re anything like me then you’ll love one of these discs next time your parents or human friends decide to buy you a new toy.

 By the way, if you’d like to catch clips and photos of me going after my discs, my parents often share highlights of my training sessions over on Instagram.

 Ok, let’s get into it.
-Read on for tips on choosing the best disc for you.
-Otherwise, click here to jump down and see my top recommendations.
+Read on for tips on choosing the best disc for you, plus my recommendations for the best hard, soft, floating and durable chewer-friendly frisbee options.

 What makes a good frisbee for dogs?